Digital Security Explained

 Security improvements must be balanced with usability.
 Poorly designed MFA systems may encourage unsafe workarounds.

-MFA is a preventive control that strengthens layered security strategies.
+MFA is a preventive control that supports layered defense strategies.

 Key takeaway